 - A lot of reflection near the exit pupil.

-Sometimes choosing binos can be tiring.
-However, knowing some of the important specifications of a binocular – like size, magnification, FOV, coatings, and construction will give you an edge over other buyers.
+Sometimes choosing binoculars can be tiring.
+However, knowing some of the important specifications of binoculars – like size, magnification, FOV, coatings, and construction will give you an edge over other buyers.
 In fact, a little knowledge is of great importance to make a well-informed decision.
-Here are some important aspects of an ideal binocular that you need to take care of.
+Here is a guide to some of the important aspects of ideal binoculars that you need to take care of.

 What are some important features for backpacking binoculars?